 Go to ‘Agreement on self-management of synchronisation rights’.

-If at some point you should no longer wish to manage your synchronisation rights yourself, you can let NCB take over such management again.
-If you want to make such a change, please contact Koda.
+If at some point you no longer wish to manage your synchronisation rights yourself, it is possible to entrust the management to Koda/NCB again.
+If you wish to do so, send an email to [email protected]